centreon/centreon-documentation/en/installation/installation-of-a-central-server/using-packages.md

 ```

 > Replace **\<IP\>** by the public IP address of the Centreon server and **\<PASSWORD\>** by the **root** password.
-> MySQL >= 8 require a strong password.
+> MariaDB >= 8 require a strong password.
 Please use uppercase, numeric and special characters; or uninstall the
 > **validate_password** using following command:
 >
 > ``` SQL
 > uninstall plugin validate_password;
 > ```

-> When running a PHP version before 7.1.16, or PHP 7.2 before 7.2.4, set MySQL 8 Server's default password plugin to
+> When running a PHP version before 7.1.16, or PHP 7.2 before 7.2.4, set MariaDB 8 Server's default password plugin to
 > mysql_native_password or else you will see errors similar to *The server requested authentication method unknown
 > to the client [caching_sha2_password]* even when caching_sha2_password is not used.
 >
-> This is because MySQL 8 defaults to caching_sha2_password, a plugin that is not recognized by the older PHP
+> This is because MariaDB 8 defaults to caching_sha2_password, a plugin that is not recognized by the older PHP
 >releases.
 Instead, change it by setting *default_authentication_plugin=mysql_native_password* in **my.cnf**.
 >
 > Change the method to store the password using following command: